na-na-hi/renget/archive/Six_Star.md

 - PvE: Can be an okay poverty choice, but there are better options.
 - Given the fact that she's in the clan coins shop, isn't used at all and there are better options - Just avoid using her.

-Bond story priority: Med (Relevant unit: MS.Monika) Max level Unit priority:  Top
+Bond story priority: Med (Relevant unit: NY.Kokkoro, C.Kokkoro )
+Max level Unit priority:  Top
-New player Unit priority: Top
+New player Unit priority: High
 [Return to Top](https://rentry.org/Six_Star/edit#6-stars)

 ## -> S.Kyaru<- (JP Release Date: Year 5, March 7th)